jontrulson/conquest/docs/conquest-guide.md

 By default, all planets, with the exception of Altair, Hell, and Jinx, must be taken in order to conquer the universe.

 NOTE: With the latest version of Conquest (tentatively called V9.0), all of this is configurable by the Server Operator.
-The Operator can define a Universe where any planet is a Home planet or Core Planet.
+The Operator can define a Universe where any planet is a Home planet or a Core planet.

-Home Planets are defendable by a Team robot.
+Home planets are defendable by a Team robot.
 Core planets are planets that must be taken in order to win the game (Conquer the Universe).

 In the client, the (/)Planet List command will list each planet.

 Planets preceeded by a **+** sign indicate a Core planet.
-Planets with a team character ('F', 'K', 'O', 'R') preceeding the name are Team Home Planets.
+Planets with a team character ('F', 'K', 'O', 'R') preceeding the name are Team Home planets.

 ### Repairing